-PEBA issues a ACFR containing financial statements and required supplementary information for the Systems' Pension Trust Funds.
+PEBA issues an Annual Comprehensive Financial Report (ACFR) containing financial statements and required supplementary information for the Systems' Pension Trust Funds.
 The ACFR is publicly available through PEBA's website at www.peba.sc.gov, or a copy may be obtained by submitting a request to PEBA, 202 Arbor Lake Drive, Columbia, South Carolina 29223.
-PEBA is considered a division of the primary government of the State of South Carolina and therefore, retirement trust fund financial information is also included in the ACFR of the state.
+PEBA is a division of the primary government of the State of South Carolina and therefore, retirement trust fund financial information is also included in the ACFR of the state.